oroinc/documentation/backend/bundles/platform/UIBundle/client-side/viewport-manager.rst

     ]

-You can override these breakpoints |via scss variables|.
+You can override these breakpoints :ref:`via scss variables <dev-doc-frontend-storefront-css-media-breakpoints>`.

 Overriding via js Module Config for a Theme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This config will has the highest priority
+This config has the highest priority:

 .. code-block:: none